 Click on this link to see pictures and read more about each of these choirs – click here.

 Our church family provides 24 backpacks weekly to Pleasant Grove Elementary School and 12 backpacks weekly to Graham Middle School.
 These backpacks are filled with food items carefully chosen to provide several nutritious meals and snacks for children and their families over each weekend when school meals are not available.
 Students are identified by school social workers as needing supplemental weekend food, and weekly distribution of backpacks is handled discreetly.
+Because economic situations may not always allow families to provide meals for their children over the weekend, sending home backpacks each Friday filled with enough food for the family over the weekend is a valuable ministry to children and their families.
+We appreciate your continued support.

 Our Backpack Team prepares shopping lists and purchases food items on a regular basis so shelves are kept stocked.
 Children who attend weekly missions education time at First Baptist take part in backpack food packing each Sunday night, and this hands-on missions opportunity allows them to make a difference in the community each week!